 (5) The count for elections shall be conducted by the Chair of the General Meeting, who must do so accurately.

 (6) (a) An elect member of the Committee shall assume office when they have received all documentation relating to their position from the outgoing member of the Committee.
-The handover shall take place at any time at the discretion of the outgoing member, but no later than the end of the current University of Southampton academic year (usually June).
+The handover shall take place at any time at the discretion of the outgoing member, but no later than the end of the current University of Southampton academic year (usually June). (according to SUSU handover should be within 2 weeks)

 (b) An outgoing member of the Committee shall retire with effect from the time of their agreed handover to the elect member.